jonnyt123/osrsloginscreen/README.md

 Contributing / PR notes
 - Document behavior changes in the PR description (why a change is required and how to test it locally).
 - If adding external libraries, add a short justification and usage example to the PR.

+Pull request checklist
+- [ ] Describe the change and why it is needed in the PR summary.
+- [ ] Include steps to test locally in the PR body.
+- [ ] Confirm any added assets have a compatible license and note them in the PR.
+- [ ] Ensure CI workflow passes (where applicable).

 If you'd like, I can:
 - Add a short test harness that simulates backend responses programmatically.